Cognitive Dissonance When Harry Met Gabor

 “As I said earlier, there is an element of grief in me from losing my mum at such a young age that I almost want to hold onto, but I’ve been able to turn that into a positive as opposed to the grief that was just like a crushing weight.”

-Both Harry and Gabor give an immense endorsement to the movement of compassion and Nondual Therapies.
 What will it take to eliminate the stigma of mental illness?
 Asks one watcher.

 “More conversation,” says Harry.
 “Less of: ‘Us and Them’.
 I think we’re all on the spectrum, and I think we slide up and down depending on what is happening in our life.
 And I think the sooner we all accept that we are all on the spectrum and we all have our own stuff to deal with, The labeling is not helpful except to give a sense of what I’m dealing with, but then it has to go back to “What happened to you?” as opposed to “What is wrong with you?”
 The more people share, in your own environment, but also leaders and public figures, the more we can all just acknowledge this and have conversations about it, and know that the people who push back and fight against it, that is probably based on their own fear.”